vvjn/IsoRank.jl/docs/src/index.md

 Assuming we have a matrix of prior node similarities, we can calculate the IsoRank matrix while incorporating external information.
 We treat the the node similarities as the personalization vector in PageRank.
-Here, `b` is a matrix of node similarities (but, obviously, you should use meaningful node similarities instead of random values).
+Here, `b` is a matrix of node similarities.
 Here, we equally weigh topological node similarity and prior node similarity by setting the `alpha` variable to `0.5`. `alpha` must lie between `0.0` and `1.0`.
 To give more weight to topological node similarity,